dimotsai/pokemongo-notification/README.md

 PokeRadar Notification
 ======================
-A Telegram bot that can push notifications about Pokemon spawn locations to a channel (or a group).
+A Telegram bot that can push notifications of Pokemon spawn locations to a channel (or a group).

 Requirements
 ------------